Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: Implementation and experiments

-Regarding the actual implementation, there are certain choices that play an important role in practice.
-For the implementation of \usos one important decision is the way that we compute the perturbation $\eps$ in Step~1.
-If we use the worst case bound coming from the evaluation of $A$ at the roots of its derivative, \Cref{eq:b-step-1}, then we are forcing the implementation to always operate with the worst case number of bits.
-This slows down the running times significantly.
-A better strategy consists in starting with an initial value for $\eps$, say $\frac{1}{4}$, and repeatedly dividing by 2, until the positivity of $\Ae$ is guaranteed.
-We should always check that the leading coefficient of $\Ae$ is positive.
-Another important choice concerns the (initial) precision we use to approximate the roots of the polynomial $\Ae$.
+\emph{Deciding the working precision.} Another important choice concerns the (initial) precision we use to approximate the roots of the polynomial $\Ae$.
 The implementation of (complex) root finding should avoid working right from the beginning with the worst case theoretical bounds.
 It does not seem very likely that we will need to compute with (that) many bits of precision.
 We expect that the separation bound, that is the minimum distance between the roots of a polynomial not to be very small.
 Indeed this is the case for (a wide variety of) ``random'' polynomials \cite{etct-bwc-issac-22}.
-Following this discussion, our implementation starts with some initial precision and if the corresponding inequalities are not satisfied, \Cref{eq:eps-ineq}, then we double it.
-Our experiments suggest that a good practical heuristic is to consider an starting accuracy that depends on the bitsize of the perturbation $\eps$.
+Following this discussion, our implementation starts with some initial precision and if the corresponding inequalities are not satisfied, Eq.~\eqref{eq:eps-ineq}, then we double it.
+Our experiments suggest that a good practical heuristic is to consider a starting accuracy that depends on the bitsize of the perturbation $\eps$.
 To approximate the complex roots of a polynomial we use the build-in \texttt{Isolate} function of \maple.
 It realizes the algorithm of Imbach and Moroz \cite{im-slv-23}.
 To refine roots, up to any desired precision, we use the build-in \maple function \texttt{hefroots:-refine} which, unfortunately, to the date, is without documentation.
-All the experiments were performed using \textsc{maple 25}, on MacBook Air with an Apple M2 cpu, having 24GB of memory, and running Sonoma 14.7.5.
-The running times presented, at the last column of every table, are the average of 10 runs.